 Melissa Garcia serves as the Community Initiatives Coordinator at Break the Cycle, where she coordinates the organization's national training, technical assistance projects, social media platforms, and the national youth movement, Let’s Be Real.
 Melissa has led multiple programs to end gender-based violence at the state level in Texas, around the U.S. and internationally in Mexico.
 She obtained her B.A. in Psychology from The University of Texas Rio Grande Valley and has centered her work on amplifying the voices of young people and marginalized communities.

 Denise M. Hernández

 Denise M. Hernández is a fifth-generation San Antonian Xicana who hails from the Westside and currently works for District 1 Councilman Roberto C. Treviño.
 She has been an activist for many years, and found community organization Maestranza in 2015 to engage Texans with education, history, and collaborative efforts for a better tomorrow.
+She spoke on the TEDx stage in 2016 about implicit biases and how they affect our communities, and was named a "Rising Star in Their 20's" by MySA.com.
 Her passions include community-building, writing, organizing, and dancing.

 Sadie Monique Hernandez